7Block Labs

 Pattern C: Model and dataset provenance (AI + on‑chain rights)

-• Enforcement: Deployment contract accepts a VSA that all controls passed (e.g., “no GPL data,” “eval >= target,” “weights match Sigstore digest”), then allows revenue share minting.
+• Enforcement: Your deployment contract should accept a VSA that confirms all controls have been met (think “no GPL data,” “eval >= target,” and “weights match Sigstore digest”), which then lets you mint revenue shares.

 Emerging best practices we recommend adopting now

-• Prefer “verifiable by default” formats
+• Go for “verifiable by default” formats

-• Make policy evaluable and exportable
+• Make your policy easy to evaluate and export

-• Don’t ship raw data on‑chain
+• Skip shipping raw data on-chain

-• TEEs aren’t magic—verify them correctly
+• TEEs aren’t a magic solution--verify them properly

 Regulatory and trust‑framework alignment